As a birthday present for my twins, a good friend of mine arranged a trip to the Biscuit Ceramic Cafe in Greenwich.

 The girls spent ages carefully painting their ceramics.
 Part way through, one of the very friendly staff came over to take our food order.

 The kids all had simple cheese sandwiches and a big jug of squash to share, which was just right and my friend and I had smoked salmon and cream cheese bagels with rocket salad.
 We also had very nice coffees.
+Coffee near me offers a great variety of blends.
 The Biscuit Ceramic Cafe also has a wide selection of homemade cakes, which looked delicious.
 Unfortunately we were so busy we didn’t get a chance to sample any!
 I also see that they now serve a selection of red and white wine, beer and Prosecco.
 An added bonus 🙂

 We had a two hour slot, which worked really well incorporating the pause for lunch.